Elections and Voting

 How to determine your electoral division

-On the tax notices mailed out in July of 2022 it identifies which division a property owner is entitled to vote.
+The current tax notices, mailed out in July 2024, identify which division a property owner is in and is entitled to vote.

 The division in which a person is eligible to vote is determined by the first applicable clause: